heliumdatacommons/pm_reporting_howto/demodelivery.md

 Below are the steps to take if you have read and write access and can **Create a New Branch**:

 0) First start by clicking the [dcppc/internal/phase-1](https://github.com/dcppc/internal/blob/master/phase-1) hyperlink
 1) Create a new branch by selecting the grey dropdown menu towards the top left, which is currently called "Branch:**master**".
-Start typing a new branch name
+Start typing a new branch name and then select "Create branch"
-    - Example: "2M.1FullStacks-Helium"
+    - Example branch name: "2M.1FullStacks-Helium"
 2) Double-check that you are in your new branch.
 Look for the same grey dropdown menu, which should now have the name of the branch you created.
 In this example, we should see "Branch:**2M.1FullStacks-Helium**" .
-3) Navigate to the dcppc/internal/phase-1 folder by ensuring you are in the **Code** tab and clicking on the phase-1 folder link.
-You will see a list of markdown (.md) files of previous demos that have been delivered.
-Add a new .md file to internal/phase-1/ by selecting the **Create new file** button, and name your new .md file.
+3) Assuming you are still in the phase-1 folder, you will see a list of markdown (.md) files of previous demos that have been delivered.
+Scroll down until you see the index.md markdown file, and select this file.
+Click the pencil icon (:pencil:) to **Edit** this file
-    - Example: "2M.1FullStacks-Helium.md"
-4) Copy, paste, and answer the questions in the [pull_request_template.md](https://github.com/dcppc/internal/blob/master/.github/pull_request_template.md) in the new .md for the new demo.
-Then scroll down and click **Commit changes**.
-5) Finally, link the new .md file you just created to the internal/phase-1/index.md markdown file.
-    - After navigating to the index.md file (it is one of the files listed in the phase-1 folder), Click the pencil icon (:pencil:) to **Edit** this file
+    - Scroll until you find the appropriate Demo heading, and beneath it type in "Team Helium links"
-    - Under the appropriate Demo heading, create a bullet point (* and a space) and type in [Team Helium demo] (Name of the new .md file you just created)
+    - Then below the "Team Helium links" line, create a bullet point(s) for each link that Helium has for that demo (* and a space)
-    - Example: * [Team Helium Demo] (2M.1FullStacks-Helium.md)
-    - Note: there should not be a space between [] and () to ensure hyperlinking
+    - Example: * [Helium Github repo] (url for Helium Github repo) (note, ensure there are no spaces between [] and () to ensure hyperlinking)
-    - Preview changes to ensure that your addition turned into a bulleted hyperlink, and click the hyperlink to ensure that it goes to your newly created .md file
+     - Preview changes to ensure that your addition(s) turned into a bulleted hyperlink, and click the hyperlink to ensure that it goes to the correct webpage
-        - Note: if this results in a 404 error, you are not in the correct branch.
-Cancel changes and double check that the grey drop down menu says "Branch:**Nameofyourbranch**"
-6) Submit pull request by navigating to dcppc/internal and selecting the green button **Compare and pull request**
+4) Submit pull request by navigating to the **Code** tab of dcppc/internal and select the green button **Compare and pull request**
-    - The title of the pull request will be generated based on what you've done, please ensure that it is descriptive.
+    - The title of the pull request will be generated based on what you've done, please ensure that it is descriptive (like Helium 3M.1 Demo).
+    - The text of the pull request will autogenerate with the template of questions needed to be answered about the demo you are submitting (see here [template here](https://github.com/dcppc/internal/blob/master/.github/pull_request_template.md)).
+    - Preview your text and click the **Submit Pull Request** button
-    Use the comment section to call out specific people that you would like to review the branch (ex: Helium developer, Claris, Titus, etc) using @GitHubHandle
+    - Use the comment section to call out specific people that you would like to review the branch (ex: Helium developer, Claris, Titus, etc) using @GitHubHandle
-    - Click the **Submit Pull Request** button
+    - **Note:** You can still edit this PR until it is merged.
+Hit the pencil :pencil: icon to edit
-    - This branch is now under review for the next 7 days.
-Team Copper will format the new .md file and may request additional information
+5) This branch is now under review for the next 7 days.
+Team Copper will format the new .md file and may request additional information - **be on the lookout for questions that Helium developers need to answer!!!!**
     - Once the review process is over, Team Copper will merge the new branch into the **master** Branch.